talalifer/letterrecognizer/README.md

 # java-letterrecognizer
-### Talal Ahmed
-Initially coded in 2018.
-Pushing to new GitHub profile in 2022.

 ## Overview
 Java app with GUI that uses a previously trained neural network to recognize drawn uppercase letters.